 Original Suit bearing No. 1330/ 2015 dated December 02, 2015 was filed by the Jotiba Birje against the Respondent for Declaration and Consequential relief of injunction against debarring the Respondent from use of the suit property in respect of Survey No. 56-3/1/2 measuring 22 Gunthas 08 Annas situated at Kadoli, Belagavi.
 I.A. was filed under Order XXXIX Rule 1 and 2 of C.P.C dated September 11, 2012 for restraining the Respondent from disturbing the possession of the Plaintiffs suit property was rejected.
 The Plaintiff filed an appeal before the Assistant Commissioner against the rejection of the above application filed under the RTS appeal No. 1433/2014-15 which was dismissed by the Assistant Commissioner on the ground of delay and asked the Plaintiff to approach the civil court to get an appropriate relief vide order dated July 07, 2015.
-However, as on the date of the filing of the I.A. there is no evidence stating the plaintiff to be in possession of the said suit property and hence the Court states there is no prima -facie case existed in favour of the Plaintiff and therefore the Court vide Order dated July 21, 2018 stated that I.A.NoI filed by the plaintiff under Order XXXIX Rule 1 and 22 of C.P.C is rejected with cost of ₹ 100/-.
+However, as on the date of the filing of the I.A. there is no prima -facie case existed in favour of the Plaintiff and therefore the Court vide Order dated July 21, 2018 stated that I.A.NoI filed by the plaintiff under Order XXXIX Rule 1 and 22 of C.P.C is rejected with cost of ₹ 100/-.
 Since, the Original suit filed by the Plaintiff was rejected, the Petitioner preferred a Miscellaneous Appeal dated September 07, 2018 against the Respondent No. 1 before the Court.
 This matter is currently pending.